codeispoetry/sharepicgenerator/README.md

 ### tmp
 Uploaded files are here as well as the sharepic.
 Files are deleted regularly.

+### persistent
+Templates go here.
+Opposite to /tmp, directory will not be emtied automatically.

 ### vendor
 SVG.js, jQuery etc. are here.
-They are placed manually, no by npm to keep dependencies save.
+They are placed manually, not by npm.